cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 Otherwise, if all shares from participants that participated in Rounds 1 and 2 are valid, the Coordinator performs the `aggregate` operation and publishes the resulting signature.

+Note that the coordinator can also first aggregate the signature shares, and then verify the resulting (joint) signature.
+Doing so will determine if any signature share is invalid, and then `verify_signature_share` can be performed if failure does occur, to identify the misbehaving party.

 ~~~
   Inputs: